eduardogspereira/docs_test/docs/source/truffala.rst

 Truffala Details
 ================

-Truffala is a geospatial intelligence platform, used for:
+Truffala is a geospatial intelligence platform, that can be used:

-* Planning and tracking activities, particularly location based activities
-* Visualising, analysing and sharing big location data

-It can be used:

 * As-is
 * With various industry 'plug-ins'